kenwals/kenwals/README.md

 ### My name is Ken 👋

+- 🌱 I’m currently learning about ServiceNow Application Development and Brazilian jiu-jitsu.

 - 🔭 I recently completed a Diploma Full Stack Software Development in the Code Institute / UCD professional Academy.
 I achieved an overall result of Merit.

 - 💬 Ask me about taking care of houseplants and why i love pomodoro timers